12 Golden Country Greats: Singles

+Appearances in other media

+"Piss Up a Rope" was included in the 1997 crime film U Turn, which was set in a rural area.
+That same year "I'm Holding You" was included in the independent drama film Dream with the Fishes.
+"I'm Holding You" also appeared on the soundtrack album for Dream with the Fishes, which was released in June 1997.

 Reception

 Reviews for the album were mostly positive.
-Stephen Thomas Erlewine of Allmusic called it "as satisfying as any of their records, and gutsier, too", despite interpreting "Mister Richard Smoker" as being homophobic, and awarded the album 4 stars out of 5.
+Stephen Thomas Erlewine of AllMusic called it "as satisfying as any of their records, and gutsier, too", despite interpreting "Mister Richard Smoker" as being homophobic, and awarded the album 4 stars out of 5.
 Sputnikmusic's Zachary Powell gave the album 4 1/2 stars out of 5 and claimed that "Writing songs about similar themes to what country songs have been written about but including their personal brown touch is what the band does best."
 Another writer for the same site, Bill Thomas, gave the album 4 stars out of 5.
 Ethan Smith of Entertainment Weekly, on the other hand, railed against the album, describing the songs as being "notable more for their homophobia, misogyny, and racism than for anything funny", and gave it a C−.

 In a 2011 interview, producer Ben Vaughn remarked that, when the album was released, many Ween fans were confused by the radical break with the band's previous sound, comparing it to the fan reception given to Neil Young's album Trans.